 Other Plaintiff Employment Law Claims

 Many of our plaintiff-side employment cases are referred to us by other attorneys, some of whom concentrate in employment law but do not try cases.
-We have successful experience in Title VII discrimination and retaliation claims, as well as discrimination and retaliation claims under the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Pregnancy Discrimination Act, the Family Medical Leave Act, and ERISA (claims of discharge to prevent vesting).
+We have successful experience in Title VII discrimination and retaliation claims, and discrimination and retaliation claims under the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Pregnancy Discrimination Act, the Family Medical Leave Act, and ERISA (claims of discharge to prevent vesting).